ui/stamps-api-docs/source/activity_api.rst

 older_than          No          Activity ID.
 50 activities will be returned that are older than this ID.
 If missing, will return latest 50 activities
 =================== =========== =======================

-Here's an example of a Booking API call using cURL.
+Here's an example of a Activity List API call using cURL.

 .. code-block :: bash